bsn-si/figaro-cli/README.md

 ```

 #### Cancel delivery
-Command for cancel delivery
+Command for cancelling delivery

-_Disclaimer: Please note that depending on the status of the delivery, you may lose the deposit if the package has already been issued to you - but has not been delivered._
+_Disclaimer: Please note that depending on the status of the delivery, you may lose the deposit if the package has already been passed to you, but has not been delivered._

 ``` bash
 figaro-cli courier cancel_delivery \